PREDICT-EPFL/polympc-stm32f7/README.md

-# PolyMPC Mobile Robot example for STM32F7
+# PolyMPC example for STM32F7

-This repository contains a test example of the mobile robot parking problem for the Nucleo-F767ZI devboard.
+This repository contains a test example for the Nucleo-F767ZI devboard.

 ## Build